his dark materials

 3) How is age (e.g. teenagers; adults) represented in His Dark Materials?
 Does the show reinforce or challenge stereotypes about young people?
 Think about Lyra and Will plus the abandoned children they meet.
 Also think about Mrs Coulter and other adults.

-Teenagers are represented as more caring and seen as
+Teenagers are represented as more caring and seen as responsible for themselves and each other.

 4) How is race and ethnicity represented in His Dark Materials?
 Are stereotypes reinforced or subverted?